Trans-lunar injection: Free return

 In some cases it is possible to design a TLI to target a free return trajectory, so that the spacecraft will loop around behind the Moon and return to Earth without need for further propulsive maneuvers.

-Such free return trajectories add a margin of safety to human spaceflight missions, since the spacecraft will return to Earth "for free" after the initial TLI burn.
+Such free return trajectories add a margin of safety and cost-effectiveness to human spaceflight missions, since the spacecraft will return to Earth "for free" after the initial TLI burn.
 The Apollos 8, 10 and 11 began on a free return trajectory, while the later missions used a functionally similar hybrid trajectory, in which a midway course correction is required to reach the Moon.
+Artemis I and II were both also free return missions.